-If an abnormal area is found in the breast tissue, the doctor will need to take a sample of cells (biopsy).
+If an abnormal area is found in the breast, the doctor will need to take a sample of cells (biopsy).
+Most biopsies are done at the breast clinic on the same day you have your mammogram and ultrasound.

 The doctor removes a small piece of tissue or a sample of cells from the lump or abnormal area.
 A doctor who specialises in studying cells (pathologist) looks at the sample under a microscope to check for cancer cells.

-For a few days after the biopsy, your chest may feel sore and bruised.
-Taking painkillers will help with this.
+For a few days after the biopsy, your breast may feel sore and bruised.
+Taking painkillers and wearing a supportive bra will help with this.
 Any bruising will go away in a couple of weeks.
 There are different ways of taking a biopsy.
 Your doctor or nurse will explain the type you will have.